paulog/basho_docs/source/riak/tutorials/little/concepts.md

 ### Riak and ACID

-Unlike single node databases like Neo4j or PostgreSQL, Riak does not satisfy ACID transactions.
-Locking across multiple servers would kill write availability, and indeed a larger concern, increase latency.
-Where as ACID transactions promise Atomicity, Consistency, Isolation, and Durability---Riak and other NoSQL databases follow BASE, or Basically Available, Soft state, Eventual consistency.
+Unlike single node databases like Neo4j or PostgreSQL, Riak does not support ACID transactions.
+Locking across multiple servers would kill write availability, and equally concerning, increase latency.
+While ACID transactions promise Atomicity, Consistency, Isolation, and Durability---Riak and other NoSQL databases follow BASE, or Basically Available, Soft state, Eventually consistent.

-Be wary of anyone who promises to have solved CAP, or that distributed data storage is not a hard problem.
+The BASE acronym was meant as shorthand for the goals of non-ACID transacional databases like Riak.
+It is an acceptance that distribution is never perfect (basically available), all data is in flux (soft state), and that true consistency is generally untennable (eventually consistent).

+Be wary if anyone has promised distributed ACID transactions, it's usually couched in some other language or caveats like *row transactions*, or *per node transactions*, which basically mean *not transactional* in terms you would normally use to define it.

 As your server count grows---especially as you introduce multiple datacenters---the odds of partitions and node failures drastically increase.
 My best advice is to design for it.

+## Wrapup

+Riak is designed to bestow a range of real-world benefits, but equally, to handle the fallout of weidling such power.
+Consistent hashing and vnodes are an elegant solution to horizontally scaling across servers.
+N/R/W allows you to dance with the CAP theorem by fine-tuning against its constraints.
+And vector clocks allow another step closer to true consistency by allowing you to manage conflicts that will occur at high load.

+We'll cover other concepts as needed, like the gossip protocol or read-repair.

+Next we'll go through Riak as a user.
+We'll check out lookups, take advantage of write hooks, and alternative query options like secondary indexing, search, and mapreduce.